 In all, the room offered all we needed for a comfortable stay.

-Hotel Azure has everything you need for a short stay in South Lake Tahoe.
+Hotel Azure has everything you need for a short trip to Lake Tahoe.
 Ample parking, 24 hour staff, a nice pool and jacuzzi, a small gym.
 Everything is clean and well maintained.

 Unfortunately Hotel Azure doesn’t offer breakfast.
 But, there are several breakfast places within walking distance from the hotel such as Sprouts and Revive.

 I really like Hotel Azure’s location.
 It’s an easy drive to the state parks, you are just across the street from Lake Tahoe and there are several cafes and restaurants within walking distance.